vicLin8712/linmo/README.md

 It offers a lightweight environment where all tasks share a single address space, keeping the memory footprint to a minimum.

+The name Linmo pays tribute to Lin Mo (林默), the mortal name of the Chinese sea goddess [Mazu](https://en.wikipedia.org/wiki/Mazu) (媽祖), who was a legendary figure from 10th-century Fujian later deified as the guardian of sailors and fishermen across the Chinese-speaking world.
+Just as Mazu was believed to provide calm and guidance in turbulent seas, Linmo aims to offer a structured learning environment within the constrained and often chaotic domain of embedded system education.

 Target Platform:
 * RISC-V (32-bit): RV32I architecture, tested with QEMU.